ishtatann/SpaceTradersUnitySDK/docs/FleetApi.md

 Dock Ship

-Attempt to dock your ship at it's current location.
-Docking will only succeed if the waypoint is a dockable location, and your ship is capable of docking at the time of the request.
+Attempt to dock your ship at its current location.
+Docking will only succeed if your ship is capable of docking at the time of the request.
+Docked ships can access elements in their current location, such as the market or a shipyard, but cannot do actions that require the ship to be above surface such as navigating or extracting.
 The endpoint is idempotent - successive calls will succeed even if the ship is already docked.

 ### Example
 ```csharp